 Sahar Helps Meet Heavy Demand for Computer Training

-Students must apply to the Computer Literacy Program through their school principal and are chosen based on strict criteria, such as a 90 percent attendance record and good English skills.
+Students must apply to the Computer Literacy Program through their school principal and are chosen based on strict criteria, such as a 90 percent attendance record and good English skills and a placement test.
 Participants must also agree to tutor younger students in the use of computers.
 Over the course of the program, students receive 60 hours of instruction.
 At the end of the session, students complete a test to show their mastery of the knowledge and skills and receive a certificate of proficiency when they pass.

 The program’s model transitions oversight and implementation to the school and the Ministry of Education after a period of time, can be expanded within a school and used as a model in all provincial schools, ensuring long-term stability.
 Training Afghan students in this modern technology not only offers them much-needed jobs skills, but enhances their education by encouraging creative thinking and broadening students’ perspectives and worldviews.